 Argument Description filename A string whose value is the name of the profile file.
 If you do not specify a full path, ProfileString uses the operating system's standard file search order to find the file. section A string whose value is the name of a group of related values in the profile file.
 In the file, section names are in square brackets.
 Do not include the brackets in section .
 Section is not case sensitive. key A string specifying the setting name in section whose value you want.
 The setting name is followed by an equal sign in the file.
 Do not include the equal sign in key .
-Key is not case sensitive. default A string value that ProfileString will return if filename is not found, if section or key does not exist in filename , or if the value of key cannot be converted to an integer.
+Key is not case sensitive. default A string value that ProfileString will return if filename is not found, or if section or key does not exist in filename .

 String, with a maximum length of 4096 characters.
 Returns the string from key within section within filename.
 If filename is not found, section is not found in filename, or key is not found in section, ProfileString returns default.
-If an error occurs, it returns the empty string ("").
-If any argument's value is null, ProfileString returns null.
+If key does not have a value, ProfileString returns the empty string ("").